pkmn/stats/stats/README.md

 ## Tests

-The 'update' report test depends on the current tiering information of every Pokéemon to determine what the correct updates are.
+The 'update' report test depends on the current tiering information of every Pokémon to determine what the correct updates are.
 Because tiers changes over time, when the `@pkmn/dex` dependency gets updated the 'golden' expected output will need to be updated as well.
 To update the golden files, run the update script and check in its output after inspection: